 Strategically dispense your disposable income.
 The black community as a group may not have a lot of investable capital, but they do have enough disposable income to wield real economic clout.
 Imagine this: What if a trusted leader advised the black community that the bank that most supported their community was Bank Of America, and black depositors fled their competitors.
 What if sympathetic supporters of other races joined in support?
 What if you told everyone you were boycotting that you would go back to them only when diversity standards were mandatory?
 What would Chase and Wells Fargo do to get that business back?
 Would they mobilize their army of lobbyists?
 Would they fully integrate?
 What would B of A do to keep that newfound business?
 Would they step up their lending to the black community?

 How many industries could this scenario be repeated in?
 There are important and powerful groups that passively and even actively discriminate against you that cannot afford to lose your business.
 The more united the front, the more effective the use cases.
 This strategy was never available to Dr. King, due to the limited and expensive communication of the day, or he would have certainly used it.
 One thing is for sure.
-The entities that lose our business don’t have the will to win this fight.
+The entities that lose your business don’t have the will to win this fight.
 Nobody really gave a shit where anyone else sat in the bus.
 We are quietly discussing these strategies in anticipation of rolling them out.

 Affirmative action through the political process.
 The financial system must desegregate, just like the military and schools were required to.
-This initiative will encounter massive resistance from the power structure, but so did those folks in Birmingham who were tired of riding in the back of the bus.
+This initiative will encounter massive resistance from the power structure, but so did those folks in Montgomery who were tired of riding in the back of the bus.
 It wasn’t money that won that fight.
 It was leadership, will and bravery, combined with the moral authority of a righteous cause.

 Economic empowerment through investment.
 If a black American could buy a (pick a brand name) Black Cat (pick any commodity) set of tires instead of Firestones knowing it was produced by a black owned company, they could funnel their disposable income right back to their own community.
 The more they did this, the more they could create brand loyalty for themselves and get paid at every level of the supply chain.